Harisudhan23/AI-LLM-Project/README.md

 # AI SEO Analysis Tool
-- This project is a Blog SEO Analyzer built using Streamlit, which allows users to analyze the SEO performance, content quality, and readability of a blog post by simply providing its URL.
+- This project is an AI SEO Analysis-Tool Blog SEO Analyzer a powerful AI-driven application built using Streamlit, which allows users to analyze the SEO performance, content quality, and readability of a blog post by simply providing its URL.
 The tool leverages web scraping, natural language processing (NLP), and Google's Generative AI (Gemini) to provide detailed insights and actionable suggestions for improving the blog's SEO performance and content quality.

 ## Features
 1. Content Scraping: Extracts blog content, including headings, paragraphs, and lists, while filtering out unwanted elements like sidebars and footers